-In 2014, the government introduced employment allowance, giving most companies the chance to reduce their employer class 1 national insurance (NI) contributions by up to £2000.
+In 2014, the government introduced employment allowance, giving most companies the chance to reduce their employer class 1 national insurance (NI) contributions.
 On 6 April 2016, the employment allowance increased to £3,000.
 Businesses with a sole employee who is also a director are not eligible for employment allowance.
-Most other business can claim it.
+Most other businesses can claim it.

 The employment allowance is applied in full to the contributions each month or quarter, until it is exhausted.

 Most employers qualify for the NI employment allowance, including businesses, charities and community amateur sports clubs.
 If your business is part of a group of companies, only one company can claim the allowance.

 If you’re eligible for employment allowance and your business has multiple PAYE schemes, you can only claim for one PAYE scheme.
 To ensure that you can claim the most of your allowance, you should pick a scheme where you think you employer Class 1 NI liability will most likely amount to at least the annual employment allowance amount.
 You must advise HMRC which scheme you’re claiming employment allowance for.

 For more information and guidance on employment allowance, visit the HMRC website.